xDarkicex/writer/README.md

 read them anytime with the read command
 `gopad read`

+Running
+`gopad config`
+will open the config file for this writer inside `var File = "note.txt` you can change this to a new file, the writer will create this file for you just change the name `var File = "newFile.txt"` this will write a new file to you writer directory. when ever you what to switch files run `gopad config`

 I have included a bash script that will allow you to call this **Go-PAD** from any directory once included into your `./Bash_Profile`